 sebastian ahnert

-I am an Assistant Professor at the Department of Chemical Engineering and Biotechnology of the University of Cambridge, where I lead the Structural Complexity research group, and a Senior Research Fellow at The Alan Turing Institute.
+I am an Associate Professor at the Department of Chemical Engineering and Biotechnology of the University of Cambridge, where I lead the Structural Complexity research group, and a Senior Research Fellow at The Alan Turing Institute.
 I am also a Fellow of King's College, Cambridge.

 research | publications | lectures | people | links |